 Reflex Apnea: A sudden and involuntary stop in breathing triggered by certain stimuli, such as being submerged in cold water or inhaling irritating gasses.

-Central Apnea: A condition where breathing stops because the brain’s respiratory centers fail to signal the muscles responsible for breathing.
+Central Apnea (outside of sleep): A condition where breathing stops because the brain’s respiratory centers fail to signal the muscles responsible for breathing, occurring while awake.

-Apnea of Prematurity (AOP): Occurs in premature infants whose respiratory systems are not fully developed, leading to temporary pauses in breathing.
+Apnoea of Prematurity (AOP): Occurs in premature newborns whose respiratory systems are not fully developed, leading to temporary pauses in breathing.

 What Causes Apnea?